Linda Chapa LaVia

-Linda Chapa LaVia (born August 16, 1966) was a Democratic member of the Illinois House of Representatives, representing the 83rd District from 2003 until 2019, when she retired to accept an appointment to the cabinet of Illinois Governor J.B.
-Pritzker.
-The district covers part of Kane County, including the city of Aurora.
-She was first elected to the Illinois General Assembly in 2002 defeating Bob O'Connor, an Aurora Alderman-At-Large, becoming the first Hispanic to win a seat in the state legislature outside of Cook County.
+Linda Chapa LaVia (born August 16, 1966) is an American politician and was a Democratic member of the Illinois House of Representatives, representing the 83rd District from 2003 until 2019, when she retired to accept an appointment to the cabinet of Illinois Governor J. B. Pritzker.
+The district covered part of Kane County, including the city of Aurora.
+She is the first Hispanic candidate to win a seat in the Illinois General Assembly outside of Cook County.

-In 2014, Chapa LaVia made racial comments by calling state Representative John Anthony a "half."
-Anthony is black with Puerto Rican heritage.
-Chap LaVia later apologized for her remarks on the House floor.
-In her apology she said, "I want to deeply apologize to my side of the aisle over here, my colleagues, my brothers and sisters for my personality meltdown yesterday."

-On Tuesday, June 24, 2015, she announced her candidacy for Mayor of Aurora, Illinois However, she did not advance past the Aurora primary.
+Early life and career

-The daughter of Texas cotton pickers, Linda attended Northern Illinois University and enrolled in the R.O.T.C. program, later graduating and becoming an officer in the United States Army.
+The daughter of Texas cotton pickers, Linda attended Northern Illinois University and enrolled in the ROTC program, later graduating and becoming an officer in the United States Army.
+She has a bachelor’s degree in political science from the University of Illinois at Chicago.

+Chapa LaVia entered business and became the president and co-owner of Aurora Pizzeria and La Aurora Cigar & Spirits, and a co-owner of Lincoln Manor and CGL Enterprise.
+She also worked as a managing real estate broker.

+At the time of her election to the Illinois House of Representatives, she was a first lieutenant in the Inactive Ready Reserve.